Skip to main content

 Safeguard American Voter Eligibility (SAVE) Act

-The Safeguard American Voter Eligibility (SAVE) Act, introduced by U.S. Representative Chip Roy (R-TX) and
+The Safeguard American Voter Eligibility (SAVE) Act, introduced by U.S. Representative Chip Roy (R-TX) and passed by the House of Representative on April 10, 2025 and moved to the Senate

-scheduled for floor consideration the week of February 24, would require in-person submission of documentary proof of American citizenship each time a person registers to vote.
+, would require in-person submission of documentary proof of American citizenship each time a person registers to vote.
 This goes beyond the current requirement—present in every state—that voters affirm or verify their citizenship when registering.
 If enacted, the law would effectively eliminate online and mail voter registration options by mandating applicants bring approved citizenship documents to election offices.

 Make Your Voice Heard!